 The Kailash Bodhi School was established in 2005 to preserve the language and culture of the Tibetan (Mugumpa) people an indigenous population who have lived for centuries at the foot of the Himalayas in Nepal.
 Watch the video below to see our Mugumpa children perform Pangyi Metok.

 In 2005 KBS Jumla opened its doors to twenty-five children.
-Today there are more than six hundred and fifty children attending the school.
+Today there are more than four hundred and fifty children attending the school.